Starfodders/Card-Game/read-me.md

 BAD
 - Realized that I may need to add more complexity.
 Neutral dice should be added?
 Or have basic moves that take any element?
 - Or simplify the ENTIRE thing?
 Maybe just make a Zuko-based game just so I can have focus and deliver a working product?

+Jan 03 2023
+- It's been over a week of building this.
+Lots learned.
+1. How much work it takes to build systems to make them scalable.
+However I feel I've learned a LOT about Object-Oriented Programming
+2. Nesting code that you need to run into a main() function for clarty
+3. Try/Catch errors, very useful.
+Logging and troubleshooting, nothing like building your own project to squish bugs.
+4. Throwing errors is also very useful, I should probably use Typescript since a lot of my thrown errors are type based
+5. I've considered switching to React several times as I think about the future for this project.
+I'll keep building it here though.
+6. Updating HTMl elements is simple, updating their associated values, storing and referencing them adds a lot more layers.
+7. Before starting, I almost never used This keyword, now I use it all the time.
+Have a better grasp of scope and how This changes based on how its called